Can You Close an Overdrawn Checking Account?

 How to Bring a Negative Balance Positive

 First, try not to charge any debit card transactions to your checking account.
 If you continue to charge purchases to your account, you will dig yourself into a deeper hole.
-Banks charge you either an overdraft fee or insufficient funds fee each time that you try to make a purchase without enough money in your account.
-Not only will you have to pay for each purchase that you make, you’ll also have to pay the fee on top of it.
+Banks charge you either an overdraft fee or an insufficient funds fee each time you try to make a purchase without enough money in your account.
+Not only will you have to pay for each purchase that you make, but you’ll also have to pay the fee on top of it.

 Next, decide how you will settle your negative balance.
 You can contact your bank and request a refund, which is typically more successful if you have a positive history with your bank.
 When heading into the negotiation, make sure that you’ve prepared properly.
 Have all of your personal information ready and rehearse the points of leverage that you will use to convince the customer service representative to reverse your fees.

 If you’d rather not negotiate, you can bring your balance positive the old-fashioned way.
 Deposit money into the account or transfer funds from your savings account to cover the overdrawn balance.
-You can also link your checking account so that paychecks are directly deposited into your account each time that you get paid.
-This way you will not have to transfer money manually.
+You can also link your checking account so that paychecks are directly deposited into your account each time you get paid.
+This way, you will not have to transfer money manually.

 Now What?